tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/others/oauth2.md

 - The server then sends an authorization code back to the client through its `redirect_uri`.
 - The client finally sends the code that it received to the authorization server’s token endpoint to receive an OAuth access token, which it needs to parse and store.

-### Use the token with a protected resource
+### Use the token with a Protected Resource

 - The client make a call to the protected resource and include the access token (bearer token) in one of the three valid locations.
   1. Send it in the `Authorization: {Bearer}` HTTP header.
 This is the method recommended by the specification wherever possible.
-  2. As a form-encoded request body parameter
+  2. As a form-encoded request POST body.
+This method isn’t recommended by the OAuth specification because it artificially limits the input of the API to a form-encoded set of values.
-  3. As a URL-encoded query parameter
+  3. As a URL-encoded query parameter.
+This method is recommended by OAuth only as a last resort when the other two methods aren’t appli-cable.

+Tương ứng thì Protected Resource có 3 cách khác nhau để parse token gởi lên từ phía OAuth client.

 The Authorization header is recommended whenever possible because of limitations in the other two forms.
 When using the query parameter, the value of the access token can possibly inadvertently leak into server-side logs, because it’s part of the URL request.
 Using the form-encoded parameter limits the input type of the pro-tected resource to using form-encoded parameters and the POST method.
 If the API is already set up to do that, this can be fine as it doesn’t experience the same security limitations that the query parameter does.